Question: How do I create an HTML Page type of landing page in AMA?

 Once you have completed the setup of your question, click the Actions dropdown and select Save & Return.

-Use the above steps to continue adding in all the questions that match up to your web form.
+Use the above steps to continue adding in all the questions you would like to use in this form.
 Once all of your questions have been added, you will see each one displayed in the Layout section of the screen.
-If you wish to edit an existing question, click the pencil icon above the question name.
+If you wish to edit or delete an existing question, click the dotted icon next to the question name.
+If you would like to change the order of your questions in the layout, click and hold the lined icon and drag the question to the new spot, then drop it in the new location.

 Once you are done editing the form step, click the Actions dropdown and select Save & Return.
 You will be directed back to the page flow designer.